asifrahaman13/laughing-guide/README.md

-# Blazing fast HR payroll system.⚡⚡
+# AI based Blazing fast HR payroll system.⚡⚡

 A blazing-fast HR payroll system designed to deal with simplicity as well as blazing-fast speed.
 The application is capable of handling thousands of files concurrently, making it extremely efficient for the HR payroll system.